alephmembeth/alephmembeth.github.io/projects.md

 # Projects

 The projects I’m currently working on include:
++ a study on praise (jointly with Pascale Willemsen and Lucien Baumgartner)
 + a study on need-based distributive justice (jointly with Mark Siebel)
 + a study on perceptions of distributive justice in children and adolescents (jointly with Jessica Wilke and Neele Bäker) ([Link](https://uol.de/sonderpaedagogik/forschung-und-projekte/sonderpaedagogische-psychologie#c758438))
 + a study on methods used in German-speaking game studies (jointly with Lukas Daniel Klausner and Tobias Unterhuber)